athehmd/CMPE131_FA23_TEAM-STAR/README.md

 ```
 pip install Flask-CORS
 ```
-Then, to start the server, go to the correct directory and run
+Then, to start the server, go to the correct directory in the command line and run
 ```
 python flask_server.py
 ```